 Application Launchers

-If you include the SAVEFILE keyword in a call to MAKE_RT, the procedure will generate a launch script for each platform specified.
+If you include the SAVEFILE keyword in a call to MAKE_RT, the procedure will generate a launch script for your chosen platform.
 Launch scripts are small programs that invoke IDL in Runtime or Virtual Machine mode, loading the SAVE file you specify to run the application.

 The launch scripts generated by MAKE_RT are based on generic scripts located in the IDL_DIR/bin/make_rt directory (where IDL_DIR is the IDL installation directory).